Romance Scams: What You Need to Know About Them

 Once they feel that the person that they are trying to scam is in love, tragedy will strike.
 They will claim that they’ve had an accident or lost their paperwork.
 Whatever the excuse something will happen that will leave them stranded and their victim will be their only salvation.

 They will ask for money to be wired to them and once they’ve taken the person for all they’re worth they will disappear and move on to another target.

 When meeting people online try to meet them somewhere public in person within the first few days or weeks of chatting with them.
 If someone is reluctant to meet in person or makes up lots of excuses as to why they can’t meet you in person it’s best to move on.
 Don’t get emotionally invested in someone who can’t be there for you!

-You can also run phone number lookups on your new love interests.
+You can also run a search on your new love interests using an iPhone cell phone number look up app.
 This isn’t to stalk them or anything like that, it’s just to verify that the person you’re talking to is who they say they are.